 The failure of the air-filtration systems at a hospital in Washington State to eliminate mold spores within its supposedly sterile operating rooms resulted in multiple patient deaths.
 It was found that the hospital had air handlers with a mold infestation, and mold spores ended up in an operating room, infecting patient surgical sites.
 The hospital was found negligent after some patients died from exposure to said mold spores.

 An HVAC system failure at a California hospital caused the EHR to go offline, resulting in cascading issues that compromised patient care and caused enormous headaches for the hospital administration.
 Adding insult to injury, the incident occurred during an inspection from Joint Commission on Accreditation of Hospitals.

 Multiple incidents have been documented involving elevator malfunctions at hospitals, which have led to patients and staff being stuck, seriously injured, or even killed.
 The ability to monitor specific indicators to ensure elevators are operating safely and reliably is thus critical to managing risk at medical facilities.

-Many facilities have aging building management systems, and the vulnerability described above affects older HVAC systems that are nearing end of life.
-As these systems predate today’s era of hyperconnectivity, they were not necessarily designed with security in mind.
-The recommended mitigation in the advisory is to install updated firmware.
-But in contrast to software patches, firmware update cycles are typically long due to the risk of downtime and the complexity involved in implementing updates.
-Often, compensating mitigations are the only remediation strategy when the systems being connected to the Internet are legacy.
+Many facilities have aging building management systems, and many vulnerabilities, like the one described above, affect older HVAC systems that are nearing end of life.
+These systems predate today’s era of hypoconnectivity, and were not necessarily designed with cybersecurity in mind.
+The recommended mitigation to enhance healthcare cybersecurity in CISA’s advisory is to install updated firmware.
+But in contrast to software patches, firmware update cycles are typically much longer due to the risk of downtime and the complexity involved in implementing updates.
+Often, compensating mitigations are the only remediation strategy when the systems being connected to the internet are legacy.

 The Claroty portfolio of solutions supports best practices and includes several capabilities focused on risk mitigation for BMS across critical infrastructure environments, including healthcare.
 Key benefits include: